remix-run/react-router/docs/route/error-element.md

 ## Bubbling

 When a route does not have an `errorElement`, errors will bubble up through parent routes.
-This let's you get as granular or general as you like.
+This lets you get as granular or general as you like.

 Put an `errorElement` at the top of your route tree and handle nearly every error in your app in one place.
 Or, put them on all of your routes and allow the parts of the app that don't have errors to continue to render normally.
 This gives the user more options to recover from errors instead of a hard refresh and 🤞.